-SB 147 is a second attempt to establish a regulatory framework for vendor registration and the processing, labeling and sale of kratom - an herbal extract from Southeast Asia that is used as a stimulant, pain reliever and for treating opioid addiction.
+SB 147 was the second attempt to establish a regulatory framework for vendor registration and the processing, labeling and sale of kratom - an herbal extract from Southeast Asia that is used as a stimulant, pain reliever and for treating opioid addiction.
 A bill passed last year established that a vendor shall not sell kratom to anyone under 21 years of age and allowed local governments to enact ordinances or resolutions on the sale of kratom that are more stringent than statutory guidelines.
 That bill also directed the state health department to conduct a study of kratom regulation and issue a report to the General Assembly.
-SB 147 implements some - but not all - of the recommendations in the report that was issued by the state health department.
-CCI is seeking an amendment to clarify county ordinance authority.
-The bill will be heard in the Senate Finance Committee on Tuesday, Feb.
-28.
+SB 147 would have implemented some - but not all - of the recommendations in the report that was issued by the state health department.
+CCI was seeking an amendment to clarify county ordinance authority.
+The bill was postponed indefinitely in the Senate Finance Committee.

-Sponsors: Sens.
-Sullivan and Ginal
+Sponsors: Sen. Sullivan and Sen. Ginal